 I have a confession to make.
 I was completely addicted to sugar and did some pretty shameless things to support my not so healthy sugar cravings.
 I’ll share a few of them with you if you promise not to judge me.
+Then I’ll share how I eliminated my sugar cravings because you can too!

 My daughter was probably the most difficult child I ever knew to put down for a nap.
-I had finally laid her down safe and sound in her crib one day when I really needed her to take a “long” nap and give me a break from parenting.
+I finally laid her down safe and sound in her crib and I really needed her to take a “long” nap and give me a break from parenting.
 Within a few minutes, my sugar cravings kicked in.
 I remembered my daughter had leftover Halloween candy in her room she had hidden from me.
 Crazy to think that a two-year-old was smart enough to know she had to hide her candy from her Mamma- huh?
 Anyways, I snuck in and crawled across the floor in the dark and not only risked waking a sleeping baby but stole candy from my precious bundle.

 And then there were the years and I mean years that I was determined to give up diet soda.
 As all sugar lovers know, artificial sweeteners are the hardest to give up.
 I must have “quit” drinking diet soda 100 times.
 Every time, I tossed all of the diet soda in the house so I wouldn’t be tempted by it.
 I can’t tell you how many times I found myself driving around in my pajamas, with no makeup, in a blizzard to get just one diet soda.
 As I blogged about in, “I Am an Addict and Completely Addicted”, I am thrilled to say I kicked that bad habit to the curb.